Atmosphere-NX/Atmosphere/docs/modules/sm.md

 ### Weak Service Verification

 In system firmware versions before 3.0.1, if a process did not call the [Initialize](https://reswitched.github.io/SwIPC/ifaces.html#nn::sm::detail::IUserInterface(0)) command on its `sm:` session, normally used to inform sm of the process's identity, sm would assume that the process was a kernel internal process and skip any service registration or access checks.
 The Stratosphere implementation of sm reimplements this vulnerability, allowing homebrew processes to skip service registration and access checks.

+### Permissive Unregistration

+Stock sm ensures that a service may only be unregistered by the service that registered it, or a built-in.
+This requirement has been removed so that a service may be unregistered by any process.